 Identity theft is a real threat, but it is often downplayed because not everyone has witnessed or experienced it firsthand.
 Having a false sense of security can leave you exposed, especially during tax season.
-Here are some tips to keep your identity safe from scammers:
+Here are some tips to keep your identity safe from tax scams and scammers:

 1. Be naturally suspicious.
 Understand that there are people out there trying to get your information, and others willing to pay for it.
 With that in mind, be suspicious of anyone asking for personal information – especially your Social Security number (SSN).
 Even when a known vendor asks for your SSN, ask what they will be using it for and refuse most requests unless you deem it necessary.